 In short, if you have a diet high in hydrogenated fats and cholesterol, you will almost certainly end up on blood pressure medication, with all the side effects of chronic meds.

 Increase your HDL healthy cholesterol

-Anyway, overwhelming biochemical evidence is that you can increase your HDL by changing to olive oil, eating more avocado (healthy fat), more fatty fish and increasing the fibre in your diet from fruit and salad.
-Oh, and nuts too, of course.
+Anyway, overwhelming biochemical evidence is that you can increase your HDL by changing to olive oil benefits, eating more avocado (healthy fat), more fatty fish and increasing the fibre in your diet from fruit and salad.
+Oh, and nuts and seeds too, of course.
 All delic foods, so no problem there, right?

 These are the fats that have double bonds, and less hydrogen.
 They are UNsaturated.

 They come in two forms, both of which are healthy.